milen-vm/react-hangman-game/README.md

 Implement a backend API.
 Implement an appropriate front-end that communicates with the backend API via ajax http requests.

-Please implement front-end and back-end validation where needed.
+Implement front-end and back-end validation where needed.

 For further guidance, please check the wire-frames attached under docs/hangman dir.